Why enterprise UX matters

 Companies should take the time to select software their employees can easily use, and that doesn’t make employees’ lives more difficult.
 This, in turn, should help boost job satisfaction and staff retention, as well contributing to better overall profitability by improving efficiency and requiring little training.
 A win-win.

-Automated usability testing means enterprises can do more pre-launch research faster and with less spend than previously possible.
-For example, prototyping an enterprise software solution and running tests before coding allows software developers to iterate and rebuild faster than ever, dismissing designs that would hamper productivity.
+Automated usability testing means enterprises can do more pre-launch research faster, and with less spend than previously possible.
+For example, using a professional prototyping tool, prototyping an enterprise software solution and running tests before coding, allows software developers to iterate and rebuild faster than ever, dismissing designs that would hamper productivity.

 Check out how a team that was working on a video game came to realize that their productivity was being hurt by a bad tool – and decided to do something about it.